Where it appears in the exam

 'Having' as a temporal sequence signal

 In Part 2, Cambridge uses the combination ___ + past participle to ask for 'having'.
 If the gap is followed by a past participle (spent, finished, completed, arrived), the answer is usually 'having'.
-'After' would need a gerund ('After spending'), not a participle.
+'After' doesn't fit a single-word gap: 'After spent' is ungrammatical and the correct alternative ('After spending' or 'After having spent') would need two words.

 Strategy